-You will still need to show guidance and your faith in your child so he or she feels there is a purpose in this new life.
+You will still need to show guidance and your faith in your child so they feel there is a purpose in this new life.

-- Their addiction was not their choice or a voluntary behavior.
+- Their addiction was not their choice or voluntary behavior.
 It is a disease that needs treatment like all other diseases.
 The only medicine that you can continue to supply them is the encouragement that you have given them up to this point.
 Keep them motivated and try not to put them down since they’re fresh in recovery and could relapse.

-- Slowly start to visit less so they can become more dependent on themselves and create their own happiness that’s not through you.
+- Slowly start to visit less so they can become more dependent on themselves and create their happiness that’s not through you.

 - Help them develop supportive friendships that will benefit their recovery.